plotly/Kaleido/README.md

-## WIP orca_next prototype
+## WIP kaleido prototype
 This is a WIP towards the goal of being able to perform plotly image export from any relatively modern Linux distribution ((Ubuntu 16.04+, Centos 7+, etc.) without any external dependencies.

 Rather than buiding on Electron, this idea here is to create a custom, stripped down, build of Chromium headless and then bundle the necessary shared objects files, fonts, config, etc.

-The Chromium source tree includes a minimal [`headless_example`](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md#usage-as-a-c_library) that we'll use as the starting point for `orca_next`.
-So far, this repo is focused on scripting a reproducible workflow for building a custom `orca_next.cc` file that has identical functionality to `headless_example`, and bundling dependencies.
+The Chromium source tree includes a minimal [`headless_example`](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md#usage-as-a-c_library) that we'll use as the starting point for `kaleido`.
+So far, this repo is focused on scripting a reproducible workflow for building a custom `kaleido.cc` file that has identical functionality to `headless_example`, and bundling dependencies.

 ## Docker container